davideuler/tantivy-cpp-lib/README.md

-# rust-lib-via-cpp
+# Tantivy static lib bridge for calling in c++

-The project is a minimal demo for calling Rust library in C++.
+The project is tantivy static library for calling in c++

 ## Build rust lib